Little River Wildlife Management Area

 Managed in cooperation with the Suwannee River Water Management District.

 Little River Wildlife Management Area (WMA) lies along the Middle Suwannee in southwest Suwannee County, north of Branford.
 This quiet area consists of more than 2,000 acres, offering hunting, fishing, wildlife viewing, hiking, paddling, horseback riding, and limited biking opportunities.
 This area has become very popular for high quality deer hunts.
 Those hunting during the muzzleloading season have an excellent opportunity to bag a trophy deer.
 Small game hunting is also excellent as gray squirrels and wild hog are abundant on the area.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.
 Numerous springs along this portion of the Suwannee contribute to the river's flow.
 The river and adjacent floodplains provide ample opportunities for wildlife viewing.
 Wading birds, otters and turtles are abundant.
 You can view a map of the Middle Suwannee basin on the Suwannee River Water Management District's website.

 Add your bird observations to the Little River Conservation Area eBird Hotspot.

-- View FWC's Regulations Summary for Little River for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.
+- View FWC's regulations summary brochure for Little River WMA for an area map, hunting seasons, permits, fees and area regulations.